Sit Down for This One…

 There are a TON of articles about the company, its history, its closure, and its museum-cum-glass blowing artist’s studio.
 Despite my ignorance about Hitchcock chairs, some of this stuff is really pretty interesting.
 And regardless, the drive to the Riverton section of Barkhamsted is one of the best in Connecticut, no matter which direction you approach.
-(We saw a black bear cross in front of us not 3 miles south of here, in the Peoples Forest.
-It was awesome.

 America’s best-known chair is on the brink of extinction

 The few people whose names are today synonymous with furniture styles mostly worked for the rich, but one of them, Lambert Hitchcock, achieved fame by being the first to mass-produce furniture.
 By the late 1820s, when his factory was turning out 15,000 affordable, black-lacquered, brightly stenciled chairs a year, Hitchcocks could be found in countless homes.
 They still can, for the company has had two lives.
 But now its second incarnation has been put up for sale, and chairs with the famous name are again an endangered species.